 Phil Chiocchio, M.F.A.

 Since 1988 Philip Chiocchio has been collaborating with the Center translating the science into videos for a variety of audiences at workshops and as programs on DVD and the web.
 Phil formally taught New Media at Ringling College of Art and Design and is currently an Artist in Residence for the Sarasota County School Board's EdExploreSRQ program.
 In his spare time he breeds weimaraners, studies the history of airships and researches the humor of humor.
 He maintains contacts with skydiving and skateboarding buddies of yesteryear and today conceptualizes on ways to save the planet.

 Web Developer/IT Specialist

 Charlie is the Center's web and IT specialist.
 He maintains and updates CAIP's websites, oversees content management, assists with the design of web and print assets, and handles IT support.
 He has a B.A. in Digital Media specializing in web and game development and has an interest in using new media for educational purposes.
 Outside of the office, Charlie's biggest interests are games, geeky gadgets, world history, and ferrets.

 Victor Ramey, M.S.
 (1948-2005)

 Mr. Ramey established the APIRS office in 1981.
-He authored this web site, and produced many educational materials during his 25 year tenure with this office.
+He authored our initial websites and produced many educational materials during his 25 year tenure with this office.
 He passed away on November 24, 2005.